On this page:

 Aboriginal interpreting services for Northern Territory participants

-The NDIA has an agreement with Northern Territory Aboriginal Interpreting Services (AIS).
+The NDIA has an agreement with Northern Territory Aboriginal Interpreting Services (AIS) to provide interpreting for Northern Territory aboriginal languages, accessible by registered providers when providing services and supports to participants.

-AIS services should only be used when an aboriginal interpreter is needed by the participant.
-Participants do not have to be living in the Northern Territory to use this service.
+Participants do not have to be living in the Northern Territory to use this service but only Northern Territory aboriginal languages are available through AIS.

-The cost of aboriginal interpreting services will be billed directly to the NDIA and will not be charged to an NDIS participant’s plan budget.
+The cost of these interpreting services will be billed directly to the NDIA and will not be charged to an NDIS participant’s plan budget.

 For information on how to book an AIS interpreter, please visit the AIS website.

-For information on how to complete a booking for payment by the NDIA, please email [email protected]
+For information on how to access this NDIA funded service, please email [email protected]